grasswire/chat-app/docs/v1/architecture.md

 ## Message type

 Frontend-generated UUIDV4 per message so that messages can be synchronized via heartbeat gossip without duplication.
 Remember, the client knows the truth - the backend is only a middleman!
+This is also why the client assigns timestamp, so that message ordering reflects the author's intent.

 ```haskell
 -- Should look something like this pseudo-code